EdgeFirstAI/documentation/docs/models/validation/metrics/detection.md

 \text{mAR} = \frac{1}{n}\sum_{i=1}^{n}\text{recall}_{i}, n = \text{number of classes}
 $$

+This metric is calculated as the sum of the recall values of each class over the number of classes.
+Specifying the IoU thresholds determines the strictness of true positive definitions.
+A detection is a true positive if it correctly identifies the ground truth, if it has a score greater than the score threshold, and if it has an IoU greater than the IoU threshold.

 !!! note
     The equation for recall is shown in the [Glossary](#glossary).

+According to Tenyks Blogger (2023), "AR is defined as the recall averaged over a range of IoU thresholds (from 0.50 to 1.0).
+We can compute mean average recall (mAR) as the mean of AR across all classes".
 The metric for `mAR[0.50:0.95]` is calculated by taking the sum of mAR values at IoU thresholds 0.50, 0.55, ..., 0.95 and then dividing by the number of validation IoU thresholds (in this case 10).

 $$
 \text{mAR}_{0.50-0.95} = \frac{1}{10}\sum_{i=0.50}^{n}\text{mAR}_{i}, i = \text{0.50, 0.55, 0.60, ..., 0.95}